Vladimir Putin has gone all-in with North Korea - but could it backfire?

 Mr Foreman says he remembers his North Korean counterpart having “nothing to do” back in 2020.
 “I couldn’t work out why they had one in Moscow,” he says.
 “But things have changed in the last four years.”

 Earlier this year, North Korea began sending artillery shells to Russia to be used in Ukraine.
 Soon after, it sent ballistic missiles.
 The supplies helped Moscow regain the initiative on the eastern frontline; Russian forces have seized around 300 square miles of the Donetsk region in 2024.
-Last month, Russian forces advanced at their fastest rate in September this year of the entire war, according to western intelligence.
+Last month Russian forces advanced at their fastest rate of the entire war, according to western intelligence.

 But those gains have come at a vast human cost, with Russia using waves of troops to try and overwhelm Ukrainian defensive lines.